 Of course, the better the grades, the more college options a student will have and frankly, THE MORE AFFORDABLE IT WILL BE.
 That's because merit-based tuition discounts are linked to good grades.

-... if your student is still in the early years of high school you will definitely want to encourage him to make the next few years strong (and know that an upward trend in grades is impressive to colleges).
+If your student is still in the early years of high school you will definitely want to encourage him to make the next few years strong (and know that an upward trend in grades - getting better over time - is impressive to colleges).

-That means taking the most challenging courses he can handle, being sure to take five academic solids each semester (math, science, English, social studies, and foreign language).
+That means taking the most challenging courses she can handle, being sure to take five academic solids each semester (math, science, English, social studies, and foreign language).